-- (Updated 11/14/14) b.
-An increase in the square footage indicated on the most recently ZC or BCC approved 2 Plan(s) shall be subject to the following: [Ord.
+- An increase in the square footage indicated on the most recently ZC or BCC approved Plan(s) shall be subject to the following: [Ord.
 2008-003] [Ord.
 2009-040] [Ord.
-2014-3 1) Maximum of five percent or 5,000 square feet of any building, structure or outdoor 4 5 area considered as square footage, whichever is less; and, [Ord.
-2014-025] 6 Maximum 5,000 square feet of the total ZC or BCC approved square footage; and, 7 [Ord.
-2014-025] The allowable five percent or 5,000 square feet shall not be used to create new 8 9 freestanding buildings or structures.
-This provision shall not apply to accessory 10 structures which are not subject to Concurrency review in accordance with PPM-ZO-11 O-049.
-12 - O-049.
+2014-025] - 1) Maximum of five percent or 5,000 square feet of any building, structure or outdoor area considered as square footage, whichever is less; <a href="mailto:and-quarter-and-qu - 2) Maximum 5,000 square feet of the total ZC or BCC approved square footage-; and, [Ord.
+2014-025] - 3) The allowable five percent or 5,000 square feet shall not be used to create new freestanding buildings or structures.
+This provision shall not apply to accessory structures which are not subject to Concurrency review in accordance with PPM-ZO-O-049. - c.
 For a Renewable Energy Facility (Wind) within the AP Zoning District, an increase in no more than ten percent, up to a maximum of ten, of the number of wind turbines approved by the BCC.
 [Ord.
 2011-016] [Ord.
 2014-025] [Relocated to new d below] - dc.
 Additions to or relocations of buildings and structures shall not be constructed closer to perimeter property lines than shown on the plan approved by the BCC or ZC, unless the FLU designation, Zoning district, or existing use of the adjacent parcel is compatible; [Ord.
 2009-040] [Ord.
-2011-001] - 1) For a Renewable Energy Facility (Wind) within the AP Zoning District, this shall apply to the Project Boundary, provided they meet separation or setback requirements from streets, and residential uses and districts.
+2011-001] - For a Renewable Energy Facility (Wind) within the AP Zoning District, this shall apply to the Project Boundary, provided they meet separation or setback requirements from streets, and residential uses and districts.
 [Ord.
 2011-016] - d.
 For a Renewable Energy Facility (Wind) within the AP Zoning District, an increase in no more than ten percent, up to a maximum of ten, of the number of wind turbines approved by the BCC.
 [Ord.
 2011-016] [Ord.
 2014-025] [Relocated from c above] - e.
 An overall increase of not more than ten percent of the height of any structure; - f.
 Relocation of aAccess pPoints; and addition or deletion of internal access points; [Ord.
-2008-003] - 1) Relocation, addition, or deletion of internal access points; - 2) Addition of emergency access ways, as required by PBC Fire Rescue,
+2008-003] - 1) Relocation, addition, or deletion of internal access points; - 2) Addition of emergency access ways, as required by PBC Fire Rescue.
+The PBC Fire Rescue DRO Reviewer shall ensure the District Commissioner is notified of this request in advance of final DRO approval.
+The access point shall be secured by a gate that has the necessary mechanism to ensure it is closed and secured after each Fire Rescue emergency call.